cloudify-cosmo/docs.getcloudify.org/content/kubernetes/troubleshooting.md

 2018-05-01 09:16:47.276  CFY <kubernetes> [kubernetes_master_y032hn.create] Task rescheduled 'script_runner.tasks.run' -> Docker is not present on the system.
 {{< /gsHighlight >}}

-This issue is very IaaS dependent.
+Troubleshooting this issue depends on which IaaS you use:

-    * The AWS blueprint uses Cloud Init to installed Docker.
+    * The AWS blueprint uses Cloud Init to install Docker.
 Make sure that your AMI supports Cloud Init.
 If so, check the Cloud Init log `/var/log/cloud-init.log`.
-    * The Openstack blueprint uses Cloud Init to installed Docker.
+    * The Openstack blueprint uses Cloud Init to install Docker.
 Make sure that your Openstack image supports Cloud Init.
 If so, check the Cloud Init log `/var/log/cloud-init.log`.
     * The Azure blueprint uses Custom Scripts.
 Check the [troubleshooting guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/extensions-customscript#troubleshooting) for Custom Scripts.
     * The GCP blueprint uses Startup Scripts.
 See the documentation on [Startup Scripts](https://cloud.google.com/compute/docs/startupscript).
     * The VSphere blueprint uses the Cloudify script plugin.
 The deployment execution logs should be helpful.